John A. Stanford, Ph.D.

 Summer Research Training Program (SRTP)

 Medical students gain hands-on experience in an ongoing research project starting with a review of the literature and ending with written and oral presentations of their research findings at the Student Research Forum.

 Frequently Asked Questions:

 How do I find a Mentor?

 Answer: There are many ways to identify a mentor.
 Look at the list of projects from previous years.
+Search our new database for projects that are being offered in 2021.
+The database will be updated regularly as new projects become available.
 Talk to students from previous years.
 Talk to your society advisor.
-Talk to Dr. Werle.
+Talk to Dr. Stanford.
 But it really comes down to your career goals and interests.
 This is a great opportunity to learn about future opportunities, and also to build your CV so that you are better prepared to match to a particular program.